 Near Hamptonville in Yadkin County, North Carolina — The American South (South Atlantic)

 Location.
-36° 4.162′ N, 80° 49.937′ W. Marker is near Hamptonville, North Carolina, in Yadkin County.
-Marker is at the intersection of Windsor Road and Buck Shoals Road, on the right on Windsor Road.
+36° 5.943′ N, 80° 46.496′ W. Marker is near Hamptonville, North Carolina, in Yadkin County.
+Marker is at the intersection of Flat Rock Church Road (Route 1126) and Mauldin Road, on the right when traveling west on Flat Rock Church Road.
 Touch for map.
 Marker is in this post office area: Hamptonville NC 27020, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on May 13, 2012, by Michael C. Wilcox of Winston-Salem, North Carolina.
-This page has been viewed 756 times since then and 8 times this year.
-Photos: 1, 2, 3, 4, 5, 6, 7. submitted on May 13, 2012, by Michael C. Wilcox of Winston-Salem, North Carolina.
-8. submitted on July 19, 2014, by Forest McDermott of Masontown, Pennsylvania. • Craig Swain was the editor who published this page.
+This page originally submitted on May 11, 2012, by Michael C. Wilcox of Winston-Salem, North Carolina.
+This page has been viewed 467 times since then and 6 times this year.
+Photos: 1, 2, 3, 4, 5, 6, 7, 8. submitted on May 11, 2012, by Michael C. Wilcox of Winston-Salem, North Carolina. • Bill Pfingsten was the editor who published this page.